 Health care operations do not include research and many fundraising and marketing activities.
 See UW-107 Uses and Disclosures of Protected Health Information for Marketing and UW-108 Uses and Disclosures of Protected Health Information for Fundraising for more information.

-Clinical education and training activities of UW-Madison students, including residents and fellows, are fundamental to the UW-Madison mission.
-In fulfilling that mission, UW-Madison uses protected health information for these activities only as permitted by HIPAA.
-The HIPAA Privacy Rule allows physicians and staff to use and disclose PHI without a patient's written authorization for purposes related to treatment, payment, and health care operations.
-Health care operations includes the conducting of “training programs in which students, trainees, or practitioners in areas of health care learn under supervision to practice or improve their skills as health care providers."
-As such, UW-Madison employees within the UW-Madison Health Care Component or the University of Wisconsin Affiliated Covered Entity can use PHI, without a patient's written authorization, to teach medical residents, medical students, nursing students, and other clinical students or trainees, as further outlined in this document.
+Clinical education and training activities of UW–Madison students, including residents and fellows, are fundamental to the UW–Madison mission.
+In fulfilling that mission, UW–Madison uses protected health information for these activities only as permitted by HIPAA.
+The HIPAA Privacy Rule allows physicians and staff to use and disclose protected health information without a patient's written authorization for purposes related to treatment, payment, and health care operations.
+Health care operations include the conducting of “training programs in which students, trainees, or practitioners in areas of health care learn under supervision to practice or improve their skills as health care providers."
+As such, UW–Madison employees within the UW HCC or the University of Wisconsin Affiliated Covered Entity can use PHI, without a patient's written authorization, to teach medical residents, medical students, nursing students, and other clinical students or trainees, as further outlined in this document.

-Uses of PHI, as described below, can be made for the education and training of students, residents and fellows within the workforce of the UW HCC or the UW ACE without obtaining patient authorization or providing the patient with an opportunity to agree or object to the use or disclosure:
+Uses of protected health information, as described below, can be made for the education and training of students, residents, and fellows within the workforce of the UW HCC or the UW ACE without obtaining patient authorization or providing the patient with an opportunity to agree or object to the use or disclosure:

 Additional information may be found at www.compliance.wisc.edu/hipaa.